Acts 1

 “Then they returned to Jerusalem from the hill called the Mount of Olives, a Sabbath day’s walk from the city.
 When they arrived, they went upstairs to the room where they were staying.
 Those present were Peter, John, James and Andrew; Philip and Thomas, Bartholomew and Matthew; James son of Alphaeus and Simon the Zealot, and Judas son of James.
 They all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers.”
 Acts 1:12-14

-Those who had seen Jesus ascend went into the city of Jerusalem and assembled in an upper room but now there is a time of waiting and it wasn’t a sorrowful time, it was a time of joy, Luke 24:52-53.
+Those who had seen Jesus ascend went into the city of Jerusalem and assembled in an upper room, Acts 1:12-13, so now there is a time of waiting but it wasn’t a sorrowful time, it was a time of joy, Luke 24:52-53.

-This tells me that the time of sorrow following the crucifixion of Jesus was over and now the apostles realised the events they had witnessed were a reason for rejoicing.
+This tells me that the time of sorrow following the crucifixion of Jesus was over and now the apostles realised the events they had witnessed were a reason for rejoicing, Psalm 30:5.

-Notice there were women there, Mary, Jesus’ mother was there and Jesus’ brothers.
-Joseph, James, Jude and Simon, Matthew 13:55.
+Notice there were women there, Mary, Jesus’ mother was there and Jesus’ brothers, Joseph, James, Jude and Simon, Acts 1:13-14 Matthew 13:55.
 This is the last mention of Mary.
 We know that Jesus’ brothers didn’t believe Him at first, John 7:5, but after the ascension they do.

 What do we do while we wait for God’s timetable to begin?
 We do what these eleven did, we do what Mary, the Lord’s mother did.
 We do what Jesus’ half-brothers did, we do what these other unidentified disciples were constantly found doing.
-We wait patiently and prepare with prayer.
+We wait patiently and prepare with prayer, Acts 1:14.

 “In those days Peter stood up among the believers (a group numbering about a hundred and twenty) and said, “Brothers, the Scripture had to be fulfilled which the Holy Spirit spoke long ago through the mouth of David concerning Judas, who served as guide for those who arrested Jesus- he was one of our number and shared in this ministry.”
 (With the reward he got for his wickedness, Judas bought a field; there he fell headlong, his body burst open and all his intestines spilled out.
 Everyone in Jerusalem heard about this, so they called that field in their language Akeldama, that is, Field of Blood.)”
 Acts 1:15-19

-Everybody in that group who Peter addresses would have been acquainted with the facts surrounding Judas’ death and the purchase of the ‘Field of Blood’.
+Everybody in that group whom Peter addresses would have been acquainted with the facts surrounding Judas’ death and the purchase of the Akeldama, ‘Field of Blood’.

 “For,” said Peter, “it is written in the book of Psalms, “`May his place be deserted; let there be no one to dwell in it,’ and “`May another take his place of leadership.’
 Therefore it is necessary to choose one of the men who have been with us the whole time the Lord Jesus went in and out among us, beginning from John’s baptism to the time when Jesus was taken up from us.
 For one of these must become a witness with us of his resurrection.
 They proposed two men: Joseph called Barsabbas (also known as Justus) and Matthias.”
 Acts 1:20-23